Chemical Restraint Is Still Rampant. The New Aged Care Act Won’t Change That.

 When a person living with dementia displays behaviours that an aged care facility finds challenging, they can contact DSA to request a trained staff member to visit.
 They observe the situation, speak to staff and the person living with dementia, and provide a written report of recommendations.

-From my discussions with the DSA, the report is considered the property of the aged care facility that requested their services.
+From my discussions with DSA, the report is considered the property of the aged care facility that requested their services.
 Families can request a copy, but it’s at the facility’s discretion as to whether it’s released.
 This removes key decision-makers (families) from the broader picture.

-Paper Trails Are Not Protection
+Policies Are Not Protection

 The new Aged Care Act talks about restraint as a “last resort” and requires well-documented alternative strategies, but these protections haven’t worked well in the past and rely on systems that aren’t fully equipped to handle the needs of people living with dementia.